-Note: the following is an excerpt from the introduction to my bestselling guidebook, Overcoming Retroactive Jealousy: A Guide to Getting Over Your Partner’s Past and Finding Peace.
-Since 2013, it has been the number one selling book on retroactive jealousy.
-Click here to learn more.
+Note: this article contains excerpts from the introduction to my guidebook, Overcoming Retroactive Jealousy: A Guide to Getting Over Your Partner’s Past and Finding Peace.

 Jealousy, that dragon which slays love under the pretense of keeping it alive.